Diethood » Recipes » Dinner Recipes » Pork Recipes » Easy Breaded Pork Chops

 • Combine milk and egg in a bowl; whisk until well incorporated.

-• In your food processor bowl, combine crackers, cheese, oregano, salt and pepper; process until crumbly.
+• In your food processor bowl, combine crackers, cheese, oregano, salt, and pepper; pulse until crumbly.
+Transfer the crumb mixture to a shallow dish.

-• Taste for seasoning and adjust accordingly.
+• Taste for seasonings and adjust accordingly.

-• Transfer pork chops to dinner plates.
+• Transfer the pork chops to dinner plates, top with the kale pesto, and serve.

 Notes

 • To Store: Seal pesto tightly in a clean glass jar and keep in the fridge for up to 2 weeks.
-Keep pork wrapped or covered tightly in the fridge up to 4 days.
+Keep pork wrapped or covered tightly in the fridge for up to 4 days.

 • To Reheat: Place on a baking sheet in a 350°F oven until just warmed through.